-My recommendations are based on a carefully thought-out methodology that includes ongoing collection of performance data from a collection of test websites.
-Data related to recommended hosts can be found in the “performance data” sections on this page.
-To see results for web hosts I evaluate but do not recommend, see the combined web hosting performance dashboard and my post discussing the results of LoadImpact tests.
+My recommendations are based on a carefully thought-out methodology that includes ongoing collection of performance data from a collection of test websites with many of the most popular shared web hosts.
+I share performance data via my web hosting performance dashboard and my post discussing the results of LoadImpact tests.

-Individual’s that are willing to pay for top-tier performance may be better served by other web hosts.
-That said, I think Namecheap’s performance will be more than adequate for the majority of websites.
-Read more of my thoughts on Namecheap…
+Individuals that are willing to pay for top-tier performance may be better served by other web hosts.
+That said, I think Namecheap’s performance will be more than adequate for the majority of websites.4 Read more of my thoughts on Namecheap…

 SiteGround’s services are on the expensive side.
 If you have a tight budget or don’t need top-notch performance, there are cheaper options that can still deliver good performance for websites with modest needs.
 Read more of my thoughts on SiteGround…